„The best way to predict the future is to create it.“Â

 Creating meaningful change in schools doesn’t always require formal authority.
 Teachers exercise agency and leadership every day—through their choices, interactions, and willingness to take initiative.

 In this module, you will explore how teacher agency, teacher leadership, and job crafting contribute to positive school cultures and professional wellbeing.
 Through theory, realistic scenarios, and reflective activities, you will examine how small, intentional actions can lead to meaningful impact.
-The module invites you to connect ideas to your own practice and identify concrete ways to shape your role, collaborate with others, and strengthen job satisfaction in your school context.
+The module invites you to connect ideas to your own practice and identify concrete ways to shape your role, collaborate with others, and boost job satisfaction in your school context.

 In this module, you will be given the opportunity to…